facebook/react/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-  Please provide a clear and concise description of what the bug is.
+  Please come up with a clear and concise description of what the bug is.
 Include screenshots if needed.
 Please test using the latest version of the relevant React packages to make sure your issue has not already been fixed.
 -->